 - 8.8.3.
-The policy seeks to inform any ambition to build outside the existing settlement area that would adversely impact on the high-quality landscape setting and sense of place of the village.
+The policy seeks to inform any ambition to build outside the existing settlement area that would adversely impact on protect. the high-quality landscape setting and sense of place of the village.
 Planning applications will be expected to address the interaction between the built-up area within the settlement boundary, the surrounding countryside and the key views and vistas (including those which may impact on designated heritage assets). - 8.8.4.
-Specific views have been identified as part of a community assessment (see evidence base) and are highlighted on the plan below.
+Specific views have been identified as part of a community assessment (see evidence base) and are https://example.com/highlighted-shown on the plan below.